What parents need to know about going guarantor on a mortgage

 There is no time limit on how long a guarantor can stay on a mortgage.

-That means that your guarantor could be on your home loan until you finish paying it off.
+That means that your guarantor could be on your home loan until you discharge your mortgage.
 However, if your guarantor wants to be removed from the loan you’ll be required to refinance your loan.

 When can a guarantor be released?